Skip to main content

 );

-Arrow key handlers index into this array, so pressing Down from the last actionable item wraps to the first — and disabled items in between are invisible to the keyboard.
+Arrow key handlers index into this array, so pressing Down from the last actionable item wraps back to the first, and any disabled items in between are invisible to the keyboard.

 The handleMenuKeyDown switch covers every interaction the spec demands: